terefang/odd6rpg/lite/200-character.md

 This refers to the character's bloodline or family line, it can define the character's place within their family and any special abilities or traits that they might have inherited.

-> For example, a character's lineage might be royal, or they might be the descendant of a powerful sorcerer.

 ### Heritage

 This refers to the character's family background and upbringing, it can define the character's upbringing and family history, and can influence their personality and motivations.

-> For example, a character's heritage might be noble, peasant, or orphan.

 ### Culture

 This refers to the character's cultural background, it can define the character's customs, beliefs, and way of life.

-> For example, a character's culture might be that of a medieval European feudal society,
-> or it might be that of a tribe of nomadic barbarians.

 ## Archetypes